-Nolan has a long history of developing multifaceted programming that pairs performance, educational and visual arts projects with social impact initiatives.
-He has developed this programming in collaboration with a rich roster of arts and cultural institutions including (but not limited to): The Kennedy Center, National Symphony Orchestra and National Museum of African American History and Culture in Washington, D.C.; the Mann Center, The Philadelphia Orchestra, Philadelphia Zoo, and The Franklin Institute in Philadelphia; Fulton County Arts & Culture and the Woodruff Arts Center in Atlanta; the U.S. State Department and U.S. Embassy in Cairo, Egypt; the Embassies of India and the People's Republic of South Africa in the United States; scores of middle, high school and collegiate academic institutions; and luminaries like actor/author Hill Harper, celebrity Chef Carla Hall, international operatic soprano Denyce Graves, multi-Grammy® Award-winner Ladysmith Black Mambazo, acclaimed South African puppeteer Janni Younge, and pioneering NASA astronaut Colonel Guion Bluford, Jr.
+Nolan has a long history of developing multifaceted programming that pairs performance, educational and visual arts projects to maximize social impact.
+He has developed this programming in collaboration with a rich roster of arts organizations, cultural institutions, and celebrity luminaries including (but not limited to): The Kennedy Center, National Symphony Orchestra and National Museum of African American History and Culture in Washington, D.C.; the Mann Center, The Philadelphia Orchestra, Philadelphia Zoo, and The Franklin Institute in Philadelphia, PA; Fulton County Arts & Culture, the Woodruff Arts Center and the Atlanta Youth Symphony Orchestra in Atlanta, GA; the Constitutional Rights Foundation in Los Angeles, CA; the Bohemian Foundation in Denver, CO; the U.S. State Department and U.S. Embassy in Cairo, Egypt; the Embassies of India and the People's Republic of South Africa in the United States; actor/author Hill Harper; celebrity Chef Carla Hall; international operatic soprano Denyce Graves; multi-Grammy® Award-winner Ladysmith Black Mambazo; acclaimed South African puppeteer Janni Younge (of Handspring Puppet Company), and pioneering NASA astronaut Colonel Guion Bluford, Jr. His work also includes collaborations with scores of middle, high school and collegiate academic institutions.

 Scroll below to learn more about his curations from 2010 to present day.